 Dr Jessica Gossling

-Jessica Gossling is Fractional Lecturer in the Department of English and Creative Writing at Goldsmiths, University of London, and Assistant Editor of The Literary Encyclopedia.
-She is co-editor, with Alice Condé, of In Cynara’s Shadow: Collected Essays on Ernest Dowson (Peter Lang in 2019), and her essay on 'À rebours and the House at Fontenay' is published in Decadence and the Senses.
-She is currently writing an essay on Interior Design for the Oxford Handbook of Decadence (forthcoming 2021).
-Alongside researching occultism, magickal women, and Decadent cinema, Jessica is working on her first monograph on Decadent threshold poetics.
+Dr Jessica Gossling is Fractional Lecturer in the Department of English and Creative Writing at Goldsmiths, University of London, and Assistant Editor of The Literary Encyclopedia.
+She is co-editor, with Alice Condé, of In Cynara’s Shadow: Collected Essays on Ernest Dowson (Peter Lang in 2019).
+Her essay on 'À rebours and the House at Fontenay' is published in Decadence and the Senses and her essay on decadent interior design for the Oxford Handbook of Decadence can be read here.
+Alongside researching decadence, magic, and occultism, Jessica is working on her first monograph on Decadent threshold poetics.
 Jessica is also Deputy Editor of Volupté and Treasurer of the British Association of Decadence Studies (BADS).

 Dr Isobel Hurst